gudwalMJ/Cube/README.md

 ### Some ideas (no need to do all):

-- Make it look really nice
+- Make it look really nice -- DONE
 - Let users pick from multiple (custom) stickers -- DONE
-- Improve the workflow and ux
+- Improve the workflow and ux -- DONE
 - Show multiple captured images in a gallery -- DONE
-- Let users download or share the captured pics -- DOWNLOAD DONE
+- Let users download or share the captured pics -- DONE
 - Add super cool effects to webcam feed
 - Organize, document and test the code
 - Integrate with zoom, teams, meet...